1995parham/1995parham.github.io/about/index.md

 theme: blue
 ---

 I am a C developer mostly working using OpenSource technologies.
-I lived in Tehran, Iran and studying CE at Amir Kabir University.
+I live in Tehran, Iran and studying CE at Amir Kabir University.
 This is my personal website and blog where I put down my thoughts, solutions to problems and learning notes. :-)

 ## About Me